bamadesigner/show-me-the-admin/readme.txt

 == Description ==

-The WordPress admin bar makes it really easy to move between viewing your site and editing your site but sometimes the toolbar itself can be intrusive.
+The WordPress toolbar makes it really easy to move between viewing your site and editing your site but sometimes the toolbar itself can be intrusive.

 "Show Me The Admin" is a WordPress plugin that hides your toolbar and enables you to make it appear, and disappear, using a variety of methods.